themightymo/cryns-family-music-archives/README.md

 # Cryns Family Music Archives
-A plugin + theme that generates mp3 playlists for the Cryns Family Music Archives.
+A plugin that generates mp3 playlists on archive pages and single posts for the Cryns Family Music Archives.

-*  The plugin works out of the box.
+* The plugin works out of the box on every WordPress theme.
-*  I have included a handy *cryns_audio_playlist();* function that you can use in your archive.php template file (or equivalent).
-*  The theme is completely unnecessary, and the plugin will work on any theme.

 ## Roadmap:
 1. Create custom field UI for Audio File field.